Quick Summary on “Weather vs. Whether”

 I’ll ask Erick to check if she arrived home on time.

-The use of if in place of whether in the two previous examples does not alter the meaning of the sentence.
+The use of if in place of whether in the previous examples does not alter the meaning of the sentence.
 However, let’s take a look at the following example:

 Julissa asked if I bought the gift at Macy’s or Nordstrom.

 In this sentence, the if means Julissa is simply asking if the gift was bought at either Macy’s or Nordstrom (a simple “yes” can answer this question).
-However, the use of whether indicates that Julissa wants to know where exactly the gift was bought—Macy’s or Nordstrom.

-I’m going to prom if I have a date or not.
+I’m going to prom, if I have a date or not.